 Impact on Professional Advancement

 Stress sweat can destroy your confidence and hold back your career.
 One study found that participants who reported having more confidence in school earned higher wages and were promoted faster than those with lower confidence.

 In other words, exuding confidence makes you appear more capable and can jumpstart your professional career.
 If stress sweat significantly affects your confidence, your career could suffer.

 How Do You Stop Stress Sweat?

-You face stress every day - but do you ever talk yourself through it?
-Say or write the cause of your stress, and it won't seem so daunting.
+You face stress daily – but do you ever talk yourself through it?
+Say or write down the cause of your stress, and it won't seem so daunting.

 If you're stressed thinking about everything that needs to get done, write it down.
 Visualizing your to-do list makes tasks seem more manageable and lowers feelings of overwhelm.
 Attacking your list will also provide some relief.

 Feeling overwhelmed?
 Relieve stress and tension anywhere with progressive muscle relaxation.
-Close your eyes, tense each body part of the body (starting with your feet) for 5 seconds then relax.
+Close your eyes, tense each body part (starting with your feet) for 5 seconds, then relax.
 Once you reach your head, your nerves should melt away.

 Studies show that listening to music lowers heart rate and blood pressure and slows breathing.
-If you're stressed about a looming speech or interview, turn on your favorite tunes beforehand to stay calm and reduce stress sweat.
+So if you're stressed about an upcoming speech or interview, turn on your favorite tunes beforehand to stay calm and reduce stress sweat.